 2. Will Venable has more RBIs than Josh Hamilton, Joey Votto, and Adrian Beltre, among others.

 I’m not sure if this says more about Venable’s solid start, or the other guys’ slow starts.
 But numbers don’t lie.
 And in far fewer at-bats, Will Venable has been able to drive in more runs than those previously mentioned run producers.
 To make it more unbelievable, Hamilton, Votto, and Beltre all sit in the middle of three of the best lineups in all of baseball, and have far more opportunities to drive in runs than Venable does.

 3. Everth Cabrera leads the Padres in hits, total bases and tied for the lead in home runs.

 Uh, seriously?
 If this doesn’t tell you how bad the Padres have struggled to find consistent offense this season, I’m not sure what will.

 4. The Padres are 4-2 vs. the Dodgers, and 2-13 vs. everyone else

 Sure, when you only have six wins total, and you’ve already played L.A. six times, I guess this makes sense.
 But still, we’re a month into the season fellas.
 You don’t get to play the Dodgers series.
 Time to pick up the play.

-Tags: Adrian Beltre Adrian Gonzalez Andre Ethier Carl Crawford Carlos Quentin Chase Headley Everth Cabrera Featured Hanley Ramirez Joey Votto Josh Hamilton Matt Kemp San Diego Padres Will Venable Yasmani Grandal
+Tags: Adrian Beltre Adrian Gonzalez Andre Ethier Carl Crawford Carlos Quentin Chase Headley Everth Cabrera Hanley Ramirez Joey Votto Josh Hamilton Matt Kemp San Diego Padres Will Venable Yasmani Grandal